 This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010.
 For the most part, I will faithfully countdown from their list, from Song #500 to Song #1.
 So, when you see the song title listed as something like: “KEXP: Song #XXX”….it means that I am working off of the official KEXP list.
 If I post the song title as being: “KTOM: Song #xxx”….it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
 In either case, you are going to get to hear a great song and learn the story behind it.
 Finally, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
 Enough said!
 Let’s get on to today’s song.

-The link for the music video for the song, This Mess We’re In by P.J.
-Harvey (Featuring Thom Yorke) can be found here.
+The link to the video for the song, “I’ve Seen It All” by Bjork (featuring Thom Yorke) can be found here.

 The link to the official website for Bjork can be found here.

 The link to the trailer for the movie, “Dancer in the Dark”…from which the song, “I’ve Seen It All” was used in, can be found here.